 Imagine trying to contain a massive wildfire such as the recent California brush fires.
 Now imagine that it is the early 1970s and you have 50-plus firefighters reporting to you with no coordination with other agencies, and a lack of information compounded by inadequate communications technology.
-This is the reality that helped facilitate the development of the
+This is the reality that helped facilitate the development of the Incident Command System (ICS).
+The Incident Command System is a disaster recovery (DR) and business continuity (BC) system designed to meet any size disaster, and to be used by any agency for day-to-day operations and emergencies.
+Implementing this system in a company's DR and BC plans can help provide standardized structure and organization to help prevent unnecessary disasters.

 The core objective of the ICS was to have a standardized disaster recovery system so personnel from a variety of agencies could rapidly meld into a common structure.
 Eventually, ICS evolved into a comprehensive core component of the National Incident Management System (NIMS) -- the backbone of preparedness and response for all federal agencies with incident management responsibilities, including FEMA and the Department of Homeland Security.